willemsk/phdthesis-text/README.md

 # Computional modelling and optical parallelization of biological nanopores

-PhD dissertation, Kherim Willems, August 2018.
+PhD dissertation, Kherim Willems, November 2019.
 Defended ?.

 This is the home of my PhD thesis, which revolves around the modelling of biological nanopores and fabrication of optical hybrid nanopores.